Hydra9268/ZGESO/README.md

 * `1` = Major version and authored by Zygor
 * `4` = Minor version authored by Zygor, or with substantial improvements
-* `96` = Community version based on the total number of Github commits
+* `96` = Community version based on the total number of Github commits (This is the version number on the ESOUI website)

 ----